Avtarsingh5199/assignment3-ASP/README.md

 After a lot of attempts, i became successful in connecting everything and started my 3rd assignment with the help of your videos.
-Still, it took me more than 1 and half day. i know it's wrong but i made few changes, i think i can get some marks instead of 0
+Still, it took me more than 1 and half day. i know it's wrong but i made few changes, i think i can get some marks instead of 0 I have seen all three videoa and understood nearly everything. if you want i can explain it

 thank you